eluyema/currency-exchange-subscription/README.md

 1. You need to create .env file (look at example .env-sample)
 2. If you use .env-sample, than you need to set up SMPT env variables and API_KEY which you can take free from [openexchangerates.org](https://openexchangerates.org/)
 3. Run docker compose file with commands "docker-compose up"

+This application have unit tests, you can ran it with command: npx pnpm run test